Anastasius II (emperor): Rule

-During Anastasius' reign, his primary focus was on stabilizing the Byzantine Empire.
+During Anastasius's reign, his primary focus was on stabilizing the Byzantine Empire.
 One of his key objectives was to reverse the religious reforms implemented by his predecessor.
 In line with this goal, Anastasius supported the decisions of the Sixth Ecumenical Council and removed the Monothelete Patriarch John VI of Constantinople from his position.
 He replaced him with the orthodox Patriarch Germanus in 715.
 This strategic move had several purposes.
 Firstly, it helped to pacify the unrest among the Orthodox population in Constantinople.
-Furthermore, it enhanced Anastasius' legitimacy as the emperor, which was particularly important considering his rise to power through a rebellion.
+Furthermore, it enhanced Anastasius's legitimacy as the emperor, which was particularly important considering his rise to power through a rebellion.
 To maintain imperial authority and stability, he sought various forms of proof of legitimacy.
 Elevating Orthodoxy effectively resolved the short-lived schism between the monarchy and the catholic Church, which was consistent with the Byzantine emperors' attempts to reconcile with Rome.
 Gaining the approval of Pope Constantine would have provided Anastasius with a symbol of legitimacy that his predecessor lacked, thereby reinforcing his own legitimacy by comparison.

 In addition to his religion reforms, Anastasius recognized the need to address the precarious state of the Byzantine Empire's defenses and the issue of territorial loss.
 The Umayyad Caliphate posed a significant threat, surrounding the Empire both by land and sea.
 Their incursions had reached as far as Galatia in 714.
 In response, Anastasius pursued diplomatic avenues to restore peace but found his emissaries unsuccessful in Damascus.
 Consequently, he initiated a comprehensive defensive strategy.
 This involved the restoration of Constantinople's walls, the construction of siege equipment, the stockpiling of food, and the rebuilding of the Byzantine fleet.
 The death of Caliph al-Walid I in 715 presented an opportunity for Anastasius to reverse the situation in his favor.
 He dispatched an army under Leo the Isaurian, who would later become emperor, to invade Syria.
 Simultaneously, he ordered his fleet to concentrate on Rhodes, with instructions not only to resist the enemy's approach but also to destroy their naval resources.
 Retaking the territories lost to the Caliphate served both practical advantages, such as expanding the empire's borders, and symbolic purposes, showcasing the strength of the new regime.

 Deposition

 In Rhodes, a revolt occurred among the Opsician troops due to their discontent with the actions of Anastasius following his rise to power.
 During this mutiny, Admiral John was killed.
 Subsequently, the mutineers decided to overthrow Anastasius and install a new Emperor, Theodosius III (also known as Theodosios).
 Theodosius III, who was a relatively unknown tax-collector, was proclaimed as the new emperor.
 Following a siege that lasted six months, Constantinople was captured by Theodosius.
 Meanwhile, Anastasius had fled to Nicaea but was eventually compelled to yield to the authority of the new emperor.
 He retired to a monastery in Thessalonica.
-Theophanes the Confessor reports that Anastasius' reign lasted for 1 year and 3 months, suggesting his removal from power in September 715.
+Theophanes the Confessor reports that Anastasius's reign lasted for 1 year and 3 months, suggesting his removal from power in September 715.
 However, an alternative date of November 715 is also possible.